Swapnil Kotriwar

 Swapnil Kotriwar (Born October 8, 1988) is an Indian actor known for his work in Hindi films and television series.
 He is recognized for his role in the movie Paan Singh Tomar, Court Martial and web series like Betaal in (2020).
 His film Paan Singh Tomar won two National Film Awards.
 He graduated from the National School of Drama (NSD).
+Kotriwar is the Founder of Crazymoon Moving Pictures Pvt Ltd, a production house involved in film production.
+He served as the writer director, and co-producer of the film "Machhli Jal Ki.." which was officially released on the Jar Picture Youtube channel.

 Early life

 Swapnil was born in the city of Raigarh, Chhattisgarh, India.
 After completing his education at the National School of Drama (NSD), he began his career in the film industry and later moved to Mumbai, Maharashtra, where he currently continues his work in the entertainment industry.